 Summarizing, even in the classical setting where the feature inputs are observed, existing analyses of KRR require either that the true regression function belongs to the specified RKHS, that both the RKHS and the response $Y$ are bounded, or that certain conditions on the eigenvalues or eigenfunctions of the RKHS hold.
 As explained in the next section, our new framework of analyzing KRR removes such restrictions under the squared loss in \eqref{def_KRR}, while remaining applicable to the analysis of general convex loss functions.

-More substantially, when the feature inputs $Z_i$ in \eqref{def_KRR} must be predicted by $\wh g(X_i)$, neither of the above two proof strategies can be applied.
-This is because both the integral operator $L_K$ and the kernel complexity function $R(\delta)$, defined via the eigenvalues of $L_K$, depend on the probability measure $\rho$ of the latent feature $Z$.
-When regressing $Y$ onto the predicted feature $\wh g(X)$, following either strategy would lead to a different integral operator $L_{x,K}$ and a different kernel complexity function, both of which depend on the probability measure $\rho_x$ of $\wh g(X)$.
-Let $\{\mu_{x,j}\}_{j\ge 1}$ be the eigenvalues of $L_{x,K}$.
-The new kernel complexity function is
+More substantially, when the feature $Z_i$'s in \eqref{def_KRR} must be predicted by $\wh g(X_i)$, neither of the two proof strategies above applies.
+This is because both the integral operator $L_K$ and the kernel complexity function $R(\delta)$ depend on the probability measure $\rho$ of $Z$.
+When regressing $Y$ on the predicted feature $\wh g(X)$, each strategy requires a different integral operator $L_{x,K}$ and hence a different kernel complexity function, both depending on the probability measure $\rho_x$ of $\wh g(X)$.
+Let $\{\mu_{x,j}\}_{j\ge 1}$ be the eigenvalues of $L_{x,K}$, and define the corresponding kernel complexity function as